Roger Daltrey presents The Who’s Tommy

 - The Simon Townshend spotlight song, “Going Mobile”.

 - An incendiary version of “Young Man’s Blues” (which Roger seems to love the irony of singing, now that he is the old man with all the money), complete with some highly showy microphone twirling, and integrations of the relatively rare Who track called “Water”.

-Also fun was his solo track, “Days of Light” .
-And on “Baba O’Riley”, when he unbuttoned his shirt” all the way (as the Toronto Sun’s [female] writer said, “it was an impressive display.”
-It’s not normal to get even more fit and muscular as you age, is it?), raised his arm, and his full head of hair was backlit, you were definitely reminded that this was the iconic rock God of the seventies, right there, right now, still.
+Also fun was his solo track, “Days of Light”.
+And on “Baba O’Riley” (when he “unbuttoned his shirt all the way”, as the Toronto Sun’s [female] writer said, “it was an impressive display.”
+It’s not normal to get even more fit and muscular as you age, is it?), as he raised his arm, and his full head of hair was backlit, you were definitely reminded that this was the iconic rock God of the seventies, right there, right now, still.

 Since I knew that the playlist for the second half varied from night to night, I was trying not to get my hopes up about any particular song being performed.
 But in truth, there is one I really wanted to hear: “Without Your Love”.
 [Because I’m a sap!]
 I was not to be disappointed on that front.
 He did a lovely job with it.

 After that, he explained that they had a strict time limit for this particular performance, and performed one last song, the lovely “Red Blue and Grey”.
 I was feeling slightly miffed at apparently getting a shortened show, but you know, the thing started before 8:00 (with a quite good opening act), Roger and band took the stage somewhere between 8:30 and 8:45, and it was nearly 11:00 when it was over.
 No breaks.

 I supposed 2-2.5 hours is a reasonable length of concert for a 67-year-old man who just had throat surgery.